-001 • 002 Vocabulary Improvement 3 Units Prerequisite: None.
+Vocabulary Improvement 3 Units 001-002 Prerequisite: None.
 Courses need not be taken in sequence.

 Overview of the growth and structure of the English language, emphasizing development of skill in self-expression through vocabulary improvement.
+Not applicable for credit toward associate degree.